calyxir/calyx/docs/fud/xilinx.md

 * An XML document describing the interface, using `XilinxXmlBackend`, via `-b xilinx-xml`.
 This file gets named `kernel.xml`.

 The `fud` driver gathers these files together in a sandbox directory.
-The next step is to run the Xilinx tools.
+The next step is to run the Xilinx tools (adopted from [Vitis Tutorial Part 2][vitis_tutorial]).

+In order to start using the Xilinx tools, we first invoke setup scripts.

+    source <Vitis_install_path>/Vitis/2020.1/settings64.sh
+    source /opt/xilinx/xrt/setup.sh

+On some Ubuntu distributions, you must also export `LIBRARY_PATH`.

+    export LIBRARY_PATH=/usr/lib/x86_64-linux-gnu

+We verify that the tools are set up correctly by checking their versions.

+    vitis -version
+    vivado -version

 #### Background: `.xo` and `.xclbin`